smoelius/ethereum_input_bus/examples/README.md

 * Spellcheck is a contract that checks for the presence/absence of a word in a dictionary.
 EIB is used to read from the dictionary.

-To run the Spellcheck example, perform the steps below with X = the path the Spellcheck directory.
+To run the Spellcheck example, perform the steps below with X = the path to the Spellcheck directory.

 To run the Proxy Web UI example, perform the steps below with X = the path to the Proxy Web UI directory, but skip step 5.